New insights on $\nu$-DM Interactions: Example

-This can be circumvented in models employing a mixing between active and sterile neutrinos together with a coupling of the sterile neutrinos to the the DM species~\cite{Bertoni:2014mva,Batell:2017rol,Batell:2017cmf}.
-For instance, a new Dirac fermion $N$ could interact with the SM via Yukawa-like couplings $\mathcal{L} \supset -\lambda\,(\bar{L}\,\hat{H})\,N_R$, where $L$ is the SM lepton doublet and $H$ is the Higgs field.
+This can be circumvented in models employing a mixing between active and sterile neutrinos together with a coupling of the sterile neutrinos to the the DM species~(\cite{Bertoni:2014mva,Batell:2017rol,Batell:2017cmf}).\footnote{While the strongest experimental bounds are associated with DM couplings to electrons and quarks, they could also be avoided in models employing light DM particles with flavor non-universal couplings to muons or tau leptons and to respective neutrinos, e.g., the $U(1)_{L_\mu-L_\tau}$ gauge boson portal to DM.
+We leave a detailed investigation of such scenarios for future studies.} For instance, a new Dirac fermion $N$ could interact with the SM via Yukawa-like couplings $\mathcal{L} \supset -\lambda\,(\bar{L}\,\hat{H})\,N_R$, where $L$ is the SM lepton doublet and $H$ is the Higgs field.
 This gives rise to a mixing between the active and sterile neutrinos after electroweak symmetry breaking.
 The coupling of DM to $N$ is given by $\mathcal{L} \supset -\,\phi\,\bar{\chi}\,(y_L\,N_L+y_R\,N_R) + \textrm{h.c.}$, where additional fermionic $\chi$ and scalar $\phi$ SM-singlet fields have been introduced.
 Both of them can play the role of DM after imposing additional $U(1)_d$ symmetry, depending on which one is the lightest of the BSM species.
-The heavier sterile neutrino dominantly decays into the dark states, $N\to \chi\phi$, therefore alleviating constraints from visibly decaying heavy neutral leptons~\cite{Abdullahi:2022jlv,Batell:2022xau}.
+The heavier sterile neutrino dominantly decays into the dark states, $N\to \chi\phi$, therefore alleviating constraints from visibly decaying heavy neutral leptons~(\cite{Abdullahi:2022jlv,Batell:2022xau}).

 In the mass-degenerate regime in the dark sector, $m_{\textrm{DM}} \equiv m_\chi \simeq m_\phi$, the $\chi$ DM elastic scatterings off neutrinos mediated by $\phi$ are characterized by an effectively temperature-independent cross section,